siemon allen

 BIOGRAPHY

 Siemon Allen is a South African artist who currently lives and works in the United States.
-His recent installations or "collection projects" include the display of multiple historical artifacts in which he explores and explodes issues of identity and branding.
-His current investigations include two epic sound collection projects, one mapping the history of the work of Miriam Makeba, the other a web-based archive of South African audio.
+His recent installations or "collection projects" include the display of multiple historical artifacts in which he explores issues of identity and branding.
+His most current collection project is an extensive web-based archive documenting South African audio history (www.flatinternational.org).
+Records an installation that developed out of this archive was shown in South Africa in 2009 and in the United States in 2010.

 While in South Africa, Allen was a founding member of the FLAT gallery, an artist’s initiative that operated in Durban from 1993 to 1995.
 His work was included in the 2nd Johannesburg Biennale as part of the exhibition Graft and also in the Vita 93 and Vita 98 exhibitions.